romanovichim/TonFunClessons_Eng/5lesson/fifthlesson.md

 			.store_slice(message_body)
 		  .end_cell();

-A complete analysis of messages in TON is in the [third lesson] (https://github.com/romanovichim/TonFunClessons_ru/blob/main/3lesson/thirdlesson.md).
+A complete analysis of messages in TON is in the [third lesson](https://github.com/romanovichim/TonFunClessons_Eng/blob/main/3lesson/thirdlesson.md).

 Sending a message in accordance with the conditions: